sandrina-p/workshop-a11y-fundamentals/README.md

 **Notes:**

-- **Setup is done:** All libraries/tools needed are already installed, ready to be used by you.
 - **Check solutions as a last resource** If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
 It's okay to struggle while you solve the exercise.
 It's part of the learning process. :)
 - **Time expectations:** I don't expect you to complete the entire exercise on time.
 The goal is to introduce you to new things, to make you think about them, and ask me questions as we go through the content.
 - **Guidance & tips:** In the code, you'll find the _light bulb_ emoji 💡 to guide you, and the _lucky clover_ emoji 🍀 with extra tips.